-Synthesis Blog: Integrating CS (computer science) and CT (Computational Thinking) in the Pre K-8 Grades
+Synthesis Brief: Integrating CS (computer science) and CT (Computational Thinking) in the Pre K-8 Grades

 This month's Theme, “Integrating CS (computer science) and CT (Computational Thinking) in the Pre K-8 Grades” takes place in the context of three important developments in education and society: the need to make CS and CT broadly accessible in the early grades, the need to integrate the two, and the importance of CS/CT for equity.